 During the fiscal year ended January 31, 2005, the Company granted 400,000 shares of restricted common stock with a grant date fair value of \$5,766 or \$14.42 per share.
-Share-based compensation expense resulting from this grant of \$161 and \$442 is included in the accompanying Condensed Consolidated Statements of Income for the three and six months ended July 31, 2009, respectively.
-Share-based compensation expense for the three and six months ended July 31, 2008 was \$291 and \$575 and is included in the accompanying Condensed Consolidated Statements of Income.
-As of July 31, 2009, this was the only grant of non-vested, non-performance shares.
-As of July 31, 2009 these shares were fully vested, with no further expense to be recognized.
+There was no share-based compensation expense resulting from this grant for the three months ended October 31, 2009 as these shares were fully vested as of this date.
+For the nine months ended October 31, 2009, share-based compensation expense of \$442 is included in the accompanying Condensed Consolidated Statements of Income.
+Share-based compensation expense for the three and nine months ended October 31, 2008 was \$291 and \$866, respectively, and is included in the accompanying Condensed Consolidated Statements of Income.
+As of October 31, 2009, this grant was fully vested with no further expense to be recognized.